StefanCardnell/LoLTracker/README.txt

 README:

 - This system is designed for UNIX.
 It will not port (correctly) to Windows.
 - I AM A PROGRAMMING NOOB!
 The source code is probably inefficient and is largely uncommented, while the program itself could be riddled with bugs.

-[BUG FIXES]:
+[BUG FIXES/UPDATES]:

 [11TH MARCH 2015]:
 - If connection errors occured then the program would exit, this has now hopefully been fixed.